ThePrimeagen/web3-smart-contracts/lessons/3_2_the-game-start-contract.md

 * stats are randomly generated
   * stats are strength, health, intellect, magic, dexterity
   * A scale of 1 - 18
+  * There can only be _up to_ one 18, one 17, etc etc
 * We need a website to generate them from and display your collection.
 * We probably don't want these to be fungable...
 BUT we will not have time to implement ERC721, nor VRF